tugpoat/CANTBoot/README.md

 ------------
 ### Hardware:
  * Any of the following:
-  - Sega NAOMI mainboard (Must use one of the following BIOS revisions: E, F, G, H. Region shouldn't matter)
+  - Sega NAOMI mainboard (Must use one of the following BIOS revisions: E, F, G, H, 2020 MultiBIOS recommended)
-  - Sega NAOMI 2 mainboard (BIOS revision A or later)
+  - Sega NAOMI 2 mainboard (BIOS revision A or later, 2020 MultiBIOS recommended)
   - Sega Chihiro (Needs testing)
   - Triforce (Needs testing)
   - Sammy Atomiswave (Needs testing)